mlinpl/mlss2025.mlinpl.org/registration.md

 Q: Is it safe to be in Kraków right now given the Russian invasion of Ukraine?<br/>
 **A: Yes, as of now, the situation in Poland is completely safe!**

+Q: Do you provide financial support?
+**A: Unfortunately, we cannot offer financial aid at this time.**

 The application process for MLSS^S is based on the one from the [EEML summer school](https://eeml.eu).
 We kindly thank the organizers of EEML for sharing their expertise with us.